Delightful Adventures

 • 1 tablespoon pure maple syrup

-• 2 cups gluten free flour blend (I've only used Bob's Red Mill brand for this recipe, see important note below)
+• 2 cups gluten free flour blend **see important note about flour below**

 • 1 tablespoon baking powder